Eros: How to Worship the God of Love and Lust

 Who established among the Thespians the custom of worshipping Eros more that any other god I do not know.

-Pausanias (Greek travelogue 2nd Century BCE)
+Pausanias, (Greek travelogue 2nd Century BCE)

 Eros invokes the passion and romance in our lives.
-He lights the way to our truest desires.

 Pray to him for assistance with self-love, romance and relationships.